Landscaping - Snow Blower

-Once you decide to use a snow blower, whether your own, borrowed or rented, it is crucial to read, understand, and follow all safety practices in the Owner/Operator Manual before starting and operating the unit, including regular maintenance requirements.
+When using a snow blower, follow all safety practices in the owner/operator manual before starting and operating the unit, including regular maintenance requirements.
 Employers should make sure the procedures for the safe use of the unit are readily available and that you are appropriately trained.
 Make sure you understand the functions of all controls and how to operate them, and how to STOP in an emergency.
 Failure to follow instructions could result in personal injury and/or damage to the unit.

 To minimize the potential for discomfort, injury and any possible mishaps, follow the safety rules below:

 - Operate a unit only when there is good visibility and light.
 Falling snow, fog, etc. can reduce vision.

 - Wear adequate winter outer garments and proper footwear to improve footing on slippery surfaces.
 See OSH Answers Cold Environments - Working in the Cold.

 - Wear adequate safety gear, including safety glasses with side shields, appropriate hearing protection and protective gloves.

 - Avoid wearing loose clothing, scarves, jewelry or anything that may get caught in rotating parts.